dr-tony-lin/CarND-Kidnapped-Vehicle-Project/submission-report.md

 make
 ```

-The program can be built to output more information for disgnosis purpose by defining **VERBOSE_OUT** macro.
+The program can be built to output more information for disgnosis purposes by defining **VERBOSE_OUT** macro.
 In addition, the program can be built to perform sanity tests on the 2D partitioning algorithm by defining **TEST_PARTITION** macro.

 #### Build API Documentation